Volunteering at the hospital is currently fully subscribed and we are not taking new applications.

-East Cheshire NHS Charity are looking for volunteers to support them with organising and delivery of fundraising events.
+East Cheshire NHS Charity volunteers support with organising and delivery of fundraising events.

-If you are a friendly and enthusiastic person, with good communication, organisational skills and a basic understanding of computers, we would love to hear from you.
+Volunteers are friendly and enthusiastic, with good communication, organisational skills and a basic understanding of computers.

 Tasks include: